AdaGold/scrabble/README.md

 ## Project Expectations

 From the project root, you should be able to execute all of your specs by just running `rspec`.
-All of your classes should be in their own files in `lib/`, and the entire project should be namespaced in a module called `Scrabble`.
+All of your classes should be in their own files in `lib/`, and the entire project should be in a module called `Scrabble`.

 Your spec descriptions should be meaningful and organized into `context` blocks that reflect your intent on how to use the code.